marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/mixed-declarations-labels-and-code.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: mixed declarations and code, declarations, mixed with code, code, mixed with declarations

 .. _mixed-labels-and-declarations:

-.. index:: mixed declarations and code

-.. index:: declarations, mixed with code

-.. index:: code, mixed with declarations

 Mixed Declarations, Labels and Code
 ***********************************